Dance Video Index

 HIDAMARI – Sunday in Life –

-Directed by Furukawa Anzu, who was invited from Japan to direct the piece in Germany.
+Directed by Anzu Furukawa, who was invited from Japan to direct the piece in Germany.
 Co-choreographed with the members of tatoeba.

 In freezing cold Berlin, sunlight attracts us as an oasis in a desert.
 Not just humans, but beasts, insects and flowers transform as they unwind in the light and relax in the darkness.